-Minimization of Transit Time - Ensure timely consolidation and deconsolidation
+Minimization of Transit Time - Ensure timely consolidation and deconsolidation to minimize delays and improve overall delivery schedules.

 Cargo Safety and Security - Enhance security by reducing handling risks and implementing stringent cargo monitoring.
 Regulatory Compliance - Ensure all customs and trade regulations are met for smooth international shipping.